 Elizabeth Seton Academy an excellent all girls Catholic high school is the only one of it's kind in the City of Boston.
 Academic superiority guarantees that every girl that applies to college will be accepted to college.
 It is a small nurturing academic environment with a moral compass.

 Elizabeth Seton Academy is a private high school in Boston.
-95 students go to Elizabeth Seton Academy and identify mostly as Multiracial; Asian; and Black, non-Hispanic.
+95 students attend Elizabeth Seton Academy and identify primarily as Multiracial; Asian; and Black, non-Hispanic.
 The ratio of students to teachers at Elizabeth Seton Academy is 10:1.
 Codman Academy Charter Public School is one of the nearest high schools.

 |Native American or Native Alaskan||1%||%|